shkherad/rails-activerecord-many-to-many/README.md

 ### Create the JSON Representation of a Review.

-Lets create a representation of a Review.
-Again, we don't want the created_at and updated_at attributes.
+Lets create a representation of a review.
+Again, we don't want the `created_at` and `updated_at` attributes.

 **Add the below to app/serializers/review_serializer.rb**